parse-community/docs/_includes/parse-server/experimental.md

 ## Direct Access

-* `directAccess`: Replaces HTTP Interface when using JS SDK in current node runtime.
+`directAccess` replaces the HTTP Interface when using the JS SDK in the current node runtime.
 This may improve performance, along with `enableSingleSchemaCache` set to `true`.

 ## Idempotency